ddev/ddev/docs/content/users/extend/custom-commands.md

 * `NoOptDefVal`: default value, if the flag is on the command line without any options
 * `Annotations`: used by cobra.Command Bash autocomplete code (see <https://github.com/spf13/cobra/blob/main/site/content/completions/bash.md>)

+### "CanRunGlobally" Annotation

+This annotation is only available for global host commands.

+Use `CanRunGlobally: true` if your global host command can be safely run even if the current working directory isn't inside a DDEV project.

+This will make your command available to run regardless of what your current working directory is when you run it.

+This annotation will have no effect if you are also using one of the following annotations:

+* `ProjectTypes`
+* `DBTypes`

+Example: `## CanRunGlobally: true`

 ### “ProjectTypes” Annotation

 If your command should only be visible for a specific project type, `ProjectTypes` will allow you to define the supported types.
 This is especially useful for global custom commands.
 See [Quickstart for many CMSes](../../users/quickstart.md) for more information about the supported project types.
 Multiple types are separated by a comma.